zh-lx/pinyin-pro-doc/docs/en/use/pinyin.md

 ### All Content <Badge type="tip" text="v3.12.0+" vertical="middle" />

-When `options.type` is `all`, the output is all content of pinyin in array form.
+When `options.type` is `all`, the returned value is all content of pinyin in array form.

 ```js
 const result = pinyin('汉语拼音', { type: 'all' });